ZetaRet/nest-react-factory-example2/README.md

 SQL Schema is automatically created after starting the app using `synchronize: true` of TypeORMModule and maintains its tables with the entities.

-React Hooks and functional components, router.
+React Hooks and functional components, redux, router.